 Giving Way to Grief: An Introduction

 With even positive change comes loss in addition to gains.
 There exist more than 40 types of losses that we can experience throughout our lifetimes.
 In other words, more than 40 ways that our worlds can be turned upside down, and hearts potentially broken.
 Grief is the natural reaction to such losses.
-It’s a special sign that someone or something had a positive impact on our lives in one way or another.
+It’s a special sign that someone or something had a positive impact on our lives.

 Not all loss will break our hearts, of course.
 Grief can involve very conflicting feelings around the end of or big change in anything that’s familiar to us.
 For example, we may feel relief over a loved one’s abated suffering, and despondency about their absence from our lives.
 Excitement about being relocated for a significant job opportunity, and fear about being away from the comforts of home.
-Anger or loathing towards a parent for letting us down, combined with an ongoing yearning for their affection.
-That’s the thing about grief- it’s a process that’s experienced differently by everyone.
-Perhaps that explains why there is so little information out there about how to heal our grieving hearts.
+Anger or loathing towards a parent for letting us down, but yearning for their affection.
+Grief is a process that everyone experiences differently.
+Perhaps this explains why there is so little information out there about how to heal our grieving hearts.

-Luckily, the Grief Recovery Institute has dedicated the last four decades to systematically uncovering the necessary steps to easing such suffering.
+Luckily, the Grief Recovery Institute has dedicated the last four decades to studying grief.
+They have systematically uncovered the necessary steps in easing suffering.
 They’ve developed the only evidence-based grief support program in the world and offer oodles of information about this topic.
 Read on for a summary of some insights from Grief Recovery Method co-developers, John W. James and Russell Friedman.

 IT’S ABOUT MORE THAN DEATH